adasprilla/TouchPad-Gestures/README.md

     (<ctrl-c> to stop application)

 Search for, and then start, the libinput-gestures app in your DE.
 It should also start automatically at log in and run in the background.
+Or you can start it immediately with:

+    make start

+You can stop the app with:

+    make stop

-### REMOVAL
+### RELOAD CONFIGURATION

-    cd libinput-gestures        # Source dir, as above make uninstall

-Log out and back in to your DE session to complete installation.
+Type the following anytime to reload your configuration file:

+    make restart

 ### UPGRADE